Take a look at the three steps to get started:

 Step one: Apply for a Race License

-Start by applying for the ‘Go Racing Pack‘ from the MSA.
+Start by applying for the ‘Motorsport UK Racing Starter Pack (ARDS)‘ from Motorsport UK.
 Fill out the application and then book your test at your local track.

 Step two: Buy/Build a Race Car or Arrive and Drive with a Team